 If you're using the bow for practice or competition, then you need not stress much.
 Pretty much any bow will be fine, as long as it feels good and you're sure it can get the job done.

-As for hunting, this is where you usually need to be a bit more careful.
+If you are a hunter, this is where you usually need to be a bit more careful.
 Several factors will affect your accuracy, and they include:

 The bow's weight

-Your draw weight
+Your bow's draw weight

 This is another critical weight-related consideration when choosing the best recurve bows for hunting.